 Under existing law, compulsory attendance in public school is required of children between the ages of 7 and 17 years.
 (NRS 392.040) Compulsory attendance is excused if satisfactory written evidence is presented to the board of trustees of the school district in which the child resides that the child is receiving at home or in some other school equivalent instruction of the kind and amount approved by the State Board of Education.
-(NRS 392.070) Section 3 of this bill excuses compulsory attendance if a child is enrolled in a private school or if a notice of intent to homeschool the child is filed with the [Superintendent of Public Instruction.] superintendent of schools of the school district in which the child resides.
-Section 2 of this bill sets forth requirements concerning a notice of intent to homeschool and establishes certain rights for a child that is being homeschooled and the parents of that child.
+(NRS 392.070) [Section] Sections 3 and 5 of this bill [Excuses] excuse compulsory attendance if a child is enrolled in a private school or if a notice of intent to homeschool the child is filed with the superintendent of schools of the school district in which the child resides.
+Sections 1 and 5 of this bill authorize the board of trustees of a school district or the governing body of a charter school, as applicable, to require a birth certificate or other documentation to prove the identity of the homeschooled child who wishes to participate in certain activities and classes offered by the public schools in this State and requires such proof under certain circumstances.

+Section [2] 3 of this bill sets forth requirements concerning a notice of intent to homeschool and establishes certain rights for a child that is being homeschooled and the parents of that child.